paulhibbitts/test-docsify-this/docs/README.md

 * [Loading Web Page Builder Custom Settings](/?id=loading-web-page-builder-custom-settings)
 * [Use of Camel Case (e.g. camelCase) Format for URL parameters](/?id=use-of-camel-case-eg-camelcase-format-for-url-parameters)
 * [Use of New Web Editor GitHub.dev](/?id=use-of-new-web-editor-githubdev)

-##### Making a Raw Markdown File Available Online
-There are multiple ways to get a raw Markdown file available online, here are three options to help you get started:

-**GitHub or Codeberg:**
-1. Signup for a [GitHub](https://github.com) or [Codeberg](https://codeberg.org) account
-2. Create a new repository and upload your Markdown file
-3. View the uploaded file, and copy/paste that URL into the Docsify-This **Markdown File URL** field

-**Gist (GitHub Gists):**
-1. Signup for a [GitHub](https://github.com) account
-1. Create a gist with your Markdown file at https://gist.github.com
-2. Enter a filename ending with `.md` (e.g. `myfile.md`)
-3. Choose **Create public gist** and tap on that button
-4. Tap on **Raw** button in the upper right of your Gist field and copy/paste that URL into the Docsify-This **Markdown File URL** field

-**Personal or Organizational Website:**
-1. Obtain login information for your server
-2. Upload the Markdown file to your server
-3. Navigate to the location of that file, view the contents in your Browser, and copy/paste that URL into the Docsify-This **Markdown File URL** field

 ##### Matching Fonts with Your Destination Platform Content
 Use a page inspector to identify the font family and font size used in the platform you are embedding Docsify-This content in, and then pass that font family using the `font-family` ([encoded](https://meyerweb.com/eric/tools/dencoder/), where spaces are replaced with '%20') and `font-size` (REM units) URL parameters to Docsify-This.
 For example, to match fonts with the Canvas LMS: